da70/ead2002/README.md

 # ead2002

-This is a go package for working with EAD2002 finding aids.
+This is a go package for working with EAD2002 formatted EADs.

 ## about sample ead